pip-services/pip-services-docs/content/en/getting_started/tutorials/data_microservice/step7.md

 }
 ```

-Let’s move on to testing the main functionality of our microservice.
+Let's move on to testing the main functionality of our microservice.
 Our set of commands for working with the service is available at the base path of `http://localhost:8080/v1/beacons`, using the POST method.

-We could use a REST client to test our microservice, but for the sake of this example, we’ll be using curl instead.
+We could use a REST client to test our microservice, but for the sake of this example, we'll be using curl instead.

-Let’s check the availability of our commands - the very same ones we defined in our [CommandSet](../../../../toolkit_api/node/commons/commands/command_set/).
+Let's check the availability of our commands - the very same ones we defined in our [CommandSet](../../../../toolkit_api/node/commons/commands/command_set/).

-First, we’ll attempt to create a few beacons in the system:
+First, we'll attempt to create a few beacons in the system:

 ```bash
 curl -X POST -H "Content-Type: application/json" -d "{\"beacon\":{\"id\": \"1\", \"udi\": \"00001\",  \"type\": \"altbeacon\",  \"site_id\": \"1\", \"label\": \"TestBeacon1\", \"center\": { \"type\": \"Point\", \"coordinates\": [ 0, 0 ] },\"radius\": 50}}" http://localhost:8080/v1/beacons/create_beacon